codecov/codecov-api/README.md

+# PHASED OUT

+This project has been moved to [the `apps/codecov-api` folder in our `umbrella` repository](https://github.com/codecov/umbrella/tree/main/apps/codecov-api).
+Please contribute there instead.

 ## Codecov API

 > We believe that everyone should have access to quality software (like Sentry), that’s why we have always offered Codecov for free to open source maintainers.